TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 ## How to contribute code (as a non-TUfast-member)
 We are using gitflow-workflow (simple [Tutorial]( https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow)).
 In short: Create a fork.
 In you fork, create a feature-branch from the develop-branch.
 Implement your code there.
 If you are done, create a PR on the develop-branch of this upstream repository.
-Hotfixes should be committed to main-branch directly
+Hotfixes should be committed to main-branch directly.

+You can use [GitHub CodeSpaces](https://github.com/features/codespaces) for easy contribution.

 Steps to contribute a feature (as a non-TUfast-member):
 1. Create a fork from this repo.